|

 and action with his November 24 offensive date at Chosin.
 He had not moved from his set timetables.

+Also, the time schedules eroded both Almond's and MacArthur's patience with Smith's whining ways.
 General MacArthur's prior orders to General Walker to prepare the 7th Division "by intensified training

 and re-equipping for movement to Korea at the earliest practicable date," [SOURCE OF QUOTE?] highlighted the